facebook/flow/index_.md

   hello.js:2:37,42: string
 ```

-Typed Flow code easily transforms down to regular Javascript, so it runs anywhere.
+Typed Flow code easily transforms down to regular JavaScript, so it runs anywhere.

 ##Why Flow?

-The goal of Flow is to find errors in Javascript code with little programmer effort.
+The goal of Flow is to find errors in JavaScript code with little programmer effort.
 Flow relies heavily on <strong>type inference</strong> to find type errors even when the program has not been annotated - it precisely tracks the types of variables as they flow through the program.

 At the same time, Flow is a <strong>gradual</strong> type system.
 Any parts of your program that are dynamic in nature can easily bypass the type checker, so you can mix statically typed code with dynamic code.